Lathe Love: What Is the Main Purpose of a Lathe

 Versatility

-Whether you're making table legs, bowls, or lampposts, lathes will allow you to make them beautifully out of any material you want.
-Few machines allow for the same diversity of objects you can create on a lathe.
+Whether you're making table legs, bowls, or lamp posts, lathes will allow you to make them beautifully out of any material you want.
+And when you need to use a lathe, there is no other tool that creates such precisely round objects.

 Start Turning!